Softcorp-Industries/hobo_hub/src/blog/freddiesblogs/2022-10-23-mission-ftf.md

 <br>

 <p>
-The Programming and Sofware tutors kept saying that you use IT to solve problems.
+The Programming and Software tutors kept saying that you use tech to solve problems.
 </p>

 <br>

 <p>
-I had a real world problem that I manged to fumble my way through over a long period of time.
+I had a real world problem that I was fumbling my way through.
 The problem was who, what, where and how in an unkown world.
 I'm hoping to help solve that problem with a Blog site called The HOBO HUB.
 I hope the site can save someone a lot of time in their life by connecting them with services they need in the unkown world they're now in.
 I put together 6 different Blog pages in area's I felt important.
-They're used to connect the homeless, low-income with the right people or organizations for their individual needs and concerns.
+They're used to connect the homeless and low-income with the right people or organizations for their individual needs and concerns.
 </p>
 <p>
-The HOBO HUB has three top concerns for the homeless, low-income.
-Food, Clothing and Shelter.
-The HOBO HUB also has three underlying area's of concern which usually in my opinion lead to homelessness, stressfull life situations and or Mental Health issuies.
-They are Legal issuies, Health problems and or Income concerns.
+The HOBO HUB has three top concerns for the homeless and low-income, they are Food, Clothing and Shelter.
+The HOBO HUB also has three underlying area's of concern which usually in my opinion lead to homelessness, stressfull life situations and or Mental Health issuies, they are Legal issuies, Health problems and or Income concerns.
 </p>

 <br>